Donor Eggs & IVF: Benefits and How to Move Forward Easily

 The qualities to look for will depend on what you and your partner want in a donor.
 Do you want the biological mother of your child to have blue eyes?
 Tall or short?
 These are things you need to think about before making your decision.

 Lastly, you may want to be sure that your donor has a reasonably high level of education.
-It is important that they understand the process of donation, their responsibilities and rights.
+It is important that they understand the process of donation, their responsibilities and their rights.

 IVF with donor eggs may not be what you had in mind when you first began your family-building journey.
 But it’s an excellent option to consider, especially if you have had multiple unsuccessful IVF cycles.
 It is safe and highly effective, even for older couples.
 While the cost can be expensive, you can cut the expenses by choosing frozen donor eggs.